Inomin Mines (CVE:MINE) Shares Down 12.5% – Here’s Why

-Inomin Mines Inc. (CVE:MINE – Get Free Report) shares dropped 12.5% during mid-day trading on Friday .
-The stock traded as low as C$0.07 and last traded at C$0.07.
-Approximately 182,020 shares were traded during trading, an increase of 7% from the average daily volume of 170,896 shares.
+Inomin Mines Inc. (CVE:MINE – Get Free Report) traded down 12.5% during trading on Saturday .
+The company traded as low as C$0.07 and last traded at C$0.07.
+182,020 shares traded hands during mid-day trading, an increase of 7% from the average session volume of 170,896 shares.
 The stock had previously closed at C$0.08.

 Inomin Mines Company Profile